Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Abnormalities in laboratory tests may include elevations of liver function tests such as alkaline phosphatase, SGOT (AST), SGPT (ALT), lactic dehydrogenase, and bilirubin.
 Abnormalities in blood urea nitrogen and positive Coombs test have also been reported.
 Commonly, levels of blood urea nitrogen, creatinine, and uric acid are lower during concomitant administration of carbidopa and levodopa than with levodopa alone.

-Caution should be exercised when the following drugs are administered concomitantly with Lodosyn (Carbidopa) given with levodopa or carbidopa-levodopa combination products.
+Caution should be exercised when the following drugs are administered concomitantly with Lodosyn (carbidopa) given with levodopa or carbidopa-levodopa fixed dose combination products.

-For patients receiving monoamine oxidase inhibitors, see CONTRAINDICATIONS.
-Concomitant therapy with selegiline and carbidopa-levodopa may be associated with severe orthostatic hypotension not attributable to carbidopa-levodopa alone (see CONTRAINDICATIONS).
+For patients receiving monoamine oxidase inhibitors (Type A or B), (see CONTRAINDICATIONS).
+Concomitant therapy with selegiline or rasigiline and Lodosyn and carbidopa-levodopa may be associated with severe orthostatic hypotension not attributable to carbidopa-levodopa alone (see CONTRAINDICATIONS).

 There have been rare reports of adverse reactions, including hypertension and dyskinesia, resulting from the concomitant use of tricyclic antidepressants and carbidopa-levodopa preparations.